msalemor/azure-appservice-to-mssql-fw-otions/README.md

 Routing:

 - Traffic will be routed out to the Internet
-- Only traffic from the allowed IPs will be ingress the Azure SQL
+- Only traffic from the allowed IPs will be allowed to ingress the Azure SQL

 Automation:
 - This code can add the WebApp outbound IPs to the Azure SQL automatically